Tyrone Taylor Preview, Player Props: Brewers vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff is 15th in MLB with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 16th in the league.

-- The Dodgers' 4.30 team ERA ranks 17th among all MLB pitching staffs.
+- The Dodgers have a 4.28 team ERA that ranks 17th among all MLB pitching staffs.

-- Dodgers pitchers combine to surrender the ninth-fewest home runs in baseball (132 total, 1.1 per game).
+- Dodgers pitchers combine to allow 133 home runs (1.1 per game), the eighth-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.